MariaDash/Json_GIT/README.md

 origin  https://github.com/MariaDash/Json.git (fetch)
 origin  https://github.com/MariaDash/Json.git (push)
 ```
-Because I have already another repository I must swith it.
-As you can see the repository is cloned to PC.

 ## 3. Create new.json file in the local repo.
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/Json (main)